marilius12/taxes/pages/withholding-taxes.md

 The WTH tax is deducted from foreign-source payments such as dividends, interest, and royalties.
 Rental income (along with REITs) is often subject to the standard WTH tax that can't be reduced by a tax treaty (ex: 30% in US).
 Capital gains and directors fees may also be subject to WTH tax.

 The rate of withholding also depends on the type of investment account (margin, registered, etc.) (see [taxes on investments](./taxes-on-investments.md)).
 Unfortunately, there may be multiple levels of WTH taxes (ex: divs from a US-listed ETF that holds international stocks).
-Level 1 WTH tax is levied by the foreign country where the corporation is domiciled and is often non-recoverable, while Level 2 WTH tax is levied by the country where the security is listed.
+Level 1 WTH tax is levied by the foreign country where the corporation is domiciled and is often non-recoverable, while Level 2 WTH tax is levied by the country where the security is listed ([read more](https://indexfundinvestor.eu/2019/03/06/how-do-i-calculate-the-taxes-for-my-etf/)).
 For a US/Canada perspective, see [this white paper](https://www.pwlcapital.com/wp-content/uploads/2018/06/2016-06-17_-Bender-Bortolotti_Foreign_Withholding_Taxes_Hyperlinked.pdf).

 ## Workarounds for WTH taxes

 1\.
+Invest in funds domiciled in countries that don't levy WTH tax

+- some countries don't tax dividends to non-residents at Level 2, ex: Ireland (ISE), Luxembourg (XLUX)
+  - ex: dividends from a US-listed ETF are subject to 30% WTH tax unless covered by a tax treaty
+  - the same underlying stocks could instead be held in an Ireland-listed ETF
+    - divs would be taxed at 15% (under US-Ireland treaty, Level 1) and 0% (Ireland fund, Level 2)
+- NOTE unliked US-listed ETFs, foreign-listed ETFs are not subject to **US estate tax** at 18-40%

+2\.
 Invest in contries with a **zero** or **low** non-resident WTH tax

-- some countries don't levy a WTH tax on dividends, ex: UK (LON), HK (HKG)
+- some countries don't levy a WTH tax on dividends, ex: UK (LON), Hong Kong (HKG),
 - other countries have a low WTH tax, ex: 10% in China (SHG)
 - NOTE foreign divs from interlisted stocks are still subject to WTH tax
   - ex: US company is listed on both NYSE (USD) and TSX (CAD)